wiseman-timelord/Make-Windows-Gr8-Again/README.md

 - Install Last Monthly rollup updates Windows8/[Server2012](https://www.catalog.update.microsoft.com/Search.aspx?q=KB5029295) (from just before they broke startisback) + Insert [TLS 1.2/1.3](https://manage.accuwebhosting.com/knowledgebase/3578/How-to-enable-TLS-1.2-on-Windows-2012-Server.html) into registry + [Update Root Certificates](https://github.com/asheroto/UpdateRootCertificates/releases/tag/4.0.0)

 ### Considerations
 - Windows - Windows, 8 and 2012, both build 9200 (the final builds before, 8.1 / 2012 R2).
-Do not burn windows <= 8/2012 isos with Linux, you use "Rufus" under some Windows.
-There is the issue of required drivers for modern HD interface, but there are editions with updated drivers such as "windows 8 usb-3.0+nvme".
+Do not burn windows <= 8/2012 isos with Linux, instead use "Rufus" under some Windows.
+For the issue of required drivers for install on modern HD, find the drivers, otherwise try editions with drivers such as "windows 8 usb-3.0+nvme", albeit as a stepping stone to get 2012 working.
 - CPU - compatibility was fine with x3900, after a little update with Driver Booster no driver issues.
 - GPU - best ones supported are, TitanX and 1080.
 Need research the AMD side, having issues with the rx470.
 Hybrid nVidia-Amd will work vanilla.
 - Games - Limited to, Direct-X 11 and Vulkan 1.1 for Win8, 1.3 for server 2012.
 This means, Yes Fallout4/GTA5/Valheim and No Cyberpunk/OtherDx12Titles.